BhaveshChauhan1993/capillary.hyper-sdk-documentation.github.io/README.md

 # Installation

-The easiest way to use WebEngage in your Android project is with [Maven](https://maven.apache.org/).
+The easiest way to use Hydra SDK in your Android project is with [Maven](https://maven.apache.org/).
 WebEngage Android SDK is hosted on `jcenter` Maven repository.

 Add dependencies of Hydra SDK in the `project/build.gradle` file.